Next-Gen Wireless Power

 WiGL is changing the way we power our devices.

-It does this through networks called Wireless-Electric Grid Local Air Networks, or WiGLs, for short (pronounced “wiggle”).
+It’s a wireless-power company that aims to send targeted energy, meant to power your smartphone and other devices, through the air.
+And it does this through networks called Wireless-Electric Grid Local Air Networks, or WiGLs, for short (pronounced “wiggle”).

 A WiGL works just like traditional Wi-Fi.
 But instead of transmitting and receiving Wi-Fi data, a WiGL-enabled transmitter uses the same raw radio frequencies (RF) as noise, and harvests these frequencies as raw power.
 WiGL transmits the RF to a WiGL-enabled receiver that’s connected to a device, providing it with continuous energy.

 With WiGL, you can potentially power your devices on the move, and even use your phone while its battery recharges.

 WiGL is targeting the twenty-five-billion-dollar market for charging solutions.
 In today’s tech-centric world, “smart” devices operate 24/7, meaning they require reliable charges.
 Traditional batteries can be expensive, require long charging times, and lose power over time.